 A God Am I: Given her godlike powers in V-World, Zoe proclaims herself God when confronting Clarice Willow in the Apotheosis simulation in the series finale.

 God Is Evil: The traditional storyline used to be a case of And Man Grew Proud.
 But with the revelation that Zoe was being guided by one of the Messengers to create her avatar software, and Amanda was seemingly being distracted from her husband's activities by one resembling her dead brother, it looks an awful lot like "God" was determined to ensure that the Cylons were created.
 Keeping in mind that the Final Five were already on their way to the Colonies, this seems even more apparent because the creation of the Cylons was being accelerated to meet a timetable.
-It needed to happen before the Final Five reached the Colonies.
-If Zoe had not created the artificial intelligence software, then Daniel's Cylons might never have become sentient, or else it might have taken decades to happen (Daniel seemed truly stumped by the problem, and so did Vergis).
+It needed to happen before the Final Five arrived.
+If Zoe had not created the artificial intelligence software, then Daniel's Cylons might never have become sentient, or else it might have taken decades to happen.
+Daniel seemed truly stumped by the problem, and so did Vergis.
+Which means that neither of them was going to be able to meet the Caprican government's deadline and both of their projects might have been cancelled entirely without the intervention of the Messenger guiding Zoe.

 Happily Married: Sam and Larry Adama.
 You heard me.
 And no, Sam isn't short for Samantha.
 Amanda and Daniel Greystone count, too, but if Amanda knew what Dan was up to...